 However, it falls down in other areas, with below-average speeds (although we’ve seen worse), low server count and the inability to connect to certain servers.

-If you want a VPN experience that doesn’t have any such issues, and features thousands of servers, then by all means opt for a service like ExpressVPN.
+If you want a VPN experience that doesn’t have any such issues and features thousands of servers, then by all means opt for a truly outstanding option such as ExpressVPN.